 Spaulding - FCS classroom we begin the day, each day, covering the announcements and the happenings from the news/world.
 We also recite the pledge as a class.
 During the course of the year, I also have students complete various projects/worksheets that incorporate holidays.
 Occasionally, I have students' complete news articles and summaries on Friday's.
 This is typically where students choose a topic from the news, read the article, and summarize it for the class.
-My Life and Career class covers budgeting and the economy through EverFi.
-Students spend the period listening and interacting through the Everfi simulations and then we discuss what students learned the next class period.
+My Life and Career class covers budgeting and the economy through Everfi.
+Students spend the period listening and interacting through the Everfi simulation and then we discuss what students learned the next class period.
+My Intro to FCS class also covers budgeting basics in a brief unit.
 Conclusively, students are engaged through civics topics throughout the academic year in a variety of ways.